 Simply put, a properly accredited school can give students peace of mind regarding quality, since accrediting bodies are diligent about holding the institution to high academic standards.
-Regional accrediting organizations such as the Western Association of Schools and Colleges or the North Central Association of Colleges and Schools are a few to look for when comparing schools that have online master's of communication management programs.
+Regional accrediting organizations such as the Accrediting Commission for Schools Western Association of Schools and Colleges or the Higher Learning Commission are a few to look for when comparing schools that have online masters of communication management programs.

 Online programs are typically less expensive than traditional, classroom-based programs, but again many factors come into play with program costs.
 For example, tuition for the entire online Master's in Communication Management program at the University of Denver in Colorado costs roughly $31,680.
 This does not include additional mandatory fees.

 An online master's of communication management program will generally take 1-2 years from start to finish, with most programs taking around 16 months to complete.
 Approximately 32-48 total credit hours will be needed to graduate.
 Most online programs also allow rolling admission, meaning that a student can start the program in the fall, spring, or even summer semesters.

 In general, the following requirements will need to be met in order to gain admission into the online master of communication management program: